Every day we walk through a world that some believe to be physical, but which others know to be pure energy.

 Consider these sixteen everyday occurrences.

 If you accept these occurrences as simply “The way things are,” then you may be a slave to society.
+And you might like to consdier becoming a free spirited person.

 1: Paying taxes to people you detest:

-This is perhaps the number one clue that you’re a slave to society.
 The traditional view of slavery is one of people wearing shackles and working plantations for no profit.
 Modern slavery is different.
 Modern slavery has slaves earning their living only to pay a large part of it to people they cannot stand, people who then spend that money to pay for war.

 The whole world is corrupt.
 And we all pay for it.